Category Archives: 1962 Films

 The tension is supposed to be about whether Carly murdered her husband and has designs on William.
 Red herrings like kitchen poisons and the like make an appearance but I was more interested in the impending mystery of said husband than really believing she’d want to kill William.

-The last act brings the reemergence of a threatening character, an unexpected villain, and a race to save another character who’s in dangerous peril.
+The last act brings the reemergence of a threatening character, an unexpected villain, and a race to save another character in dangerous peril.

 A courtroom scene also adds to the tension.